-- Determine compliance with all applicable environmental quality standards and public exposure limits - Establish background levels and quantify site contributions of radioactive materials in the environment - Verify the effectiveness of effluent treatment and controls in reducing effluents - Accumulate trending information on the buildup and migration of radioactive materials in the environment - Quantify contaminant transport or migration into the environment - Detect and quantify unplanned releases.
+- Determine compliance with all applicable environmental quality standards and public exposure limits - Establish background levels and quantify site contributions of radioactive materials in the environment - Verify the effectiveness of effluent treatment and controls in reducing effluents - Accumulate trending information on the buildup and migration of radioactive materials in the environment - Detect and quantify unplanned releases.

 Tritium is introduced into SRS streams and the Savannah River from historical production areas on site.
-As part of Surface Water Surveillance and effluent monitoring, total direct tritium releases, including releases from facility effluent discharges and measured shallow groundwater migration of tritium from inactive waste units and Solid Waste Disposal Facility migration are estimated in the Tritium Inventory Report and annually in the Site Environmental Report.
+As part of Surface Water Surveillance and effluent monitoring, total direct tritium releases, including releases from facility effluent discharges and measured shallow groundwater migration of tritium from inactive waste units and Solid Waste Disposal Facility migration are estimated quarterly in the Quarterly Tritium Inventory Report and annually in the Site Environmental Report.
 Tritium transport in SRS streams is measured at the last sampling point before entry into the Savannah River (stream transport).
 Tritium transport in the Savannah River is measured downriver of SRS (near River Mile 118.8) after subtraction of any measured contribution above the site (river transport).
-Tritium transport and river transport are also reported in the Tritium Inventory Report and annually in the Site Environmental Report.
+Tritium transport and river transport are also reported in the Quarterly Tritium Inventory Report and annually in the Site Environmental Report.

-Routine tritium monitoring includes reporting of tritium concentration levels in the river to the downstream water consumers, SC-DHEC, Southern Nuclear, DOE-SR and SRS management.
-For the River Monitoring Programs, the notification list is updated at the biannual Radiological Environmental Monitoring Programs meeting.
+Routine tritium monitoring includes weekly reporting of tritium concentration levels in the streams and river to the downstream water consumers, SC-DHEC, Southern Nuclear, DOE-SR and SRS management.
+For the Enhanced Tritium Monitoring (ETM) and River Monitoring Programs, the notification list is updated at the biannual Radiological Environmental Monitoring Programs meeting.
+Additional information on the ETM Program can be found in section 5.3.12 below.

 Migration of the actinides uranium, plutonium, americium, and curium into site streams is no longer routinely quantified because of the actinides' historically low levels.
-However, if gross alpha or beta levels are above the EPA screening levels (15 pCi/L alpha; 50 pCi/L beta), isotopic separation analyses are performed and this data is used for migration estimates.
-In addition, the streams are sampled and analyzed annually for the presence of these actinides.
+However, the streams are sampled and analyzed annually for the presence of these actinides.
 The resulting concentrations are compared to those of previous years to identify any trends.

-The surface water surveillance program consists of locations on and off site.
+The surface water surveillance program consists of 37 locations on and off site.
 These sampling locations are identified in Table 8.6, Surface Water Surveillance.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Plan Revision: 3

-Plan Page: 16 of 61
+Page: 17 of 65